 force sourcing - The identification of the actual units, their origins, ports of embarkation, and movement characteristics to satisfy the time-phased force requirements of a supported commander.
-(JP 1-02, Source JP 5-0)
+(Source JP 5-0)

-functional Combatant Commander - A CCDR with transregional responsibilities.
+Functional Combatant Commander - A CCDR with global responsibilities.
 (UCP)